luxdelux7/ComfyUI-Forbidden-Vision/README.md

 ## 🎭 Fixer Node

 The Fixer node replaces complex face restoration workflows with a single, reliable node solution.
 Using 2 custom trained models for detection and mask segmentation you get consistent results with fast performance.
 Works with both realistic and anime styles for any level of face modification.
-> The models are downloaded automatically from [HuggingFace](https://huggingface.co/luxdelux7/ForbiddenVision_Models) on first ComfyUI run

 <div align="center">
 <img src="./images/masks.webp" alt="Mask Example" style="border-radius: 6px; box-shadow: 0 0 12px rgba(0,0,0,0.1);">